djragsdale/ship/README.md

 - Remote FUNCs.
 Since functions in SHIP are pure, the idea is that functions can be located anywhere.
 - Remote STRUCTs.
 Since STRUCTS are simple data structures, common structs should be available to be imported.
 A good use case are things like IP packet headers.
 A function could accept a string and return an IP packet struct.
 - Recursive functions.
 These actually already work :) But they may not in the future as an assembly compiler is created for SHIP.
+- SHIP->C compiler with compile-time ReferenceError.
+Currently a ReferenceError can only be received in the interpreter.
-- C compiler with compile-time ReferenceError.
+- SHIP->WASM compiler with compile-time ReferenceError.
 Currently a ReferenceError can only be received in the interpreter.
 - Consistent memory handling in runtime.
 Struct props should be identified separately or at least divied up by the memory manager.
   - Int8Array for handling bytes
 - Indentation supported (space vs. whitespace)